mkp170791/numpy/doc/source/user/c-info.ufunc-tutorial.rst

 Once the spam module is imported into python, you can call logit via spam.logit.
-Note that the function used above cannot be applied as-is to numpy arrays.
-To do so we must call numpy.vectorize on it.
+Note that the function used above cannot be applied as-is to numpy_demo arrays.
+To do so we must call numpy_demo.vectorize on it.
 For example, if a python interpreter is opened in the file containing the spam library or spam has been installed, one can perform the following commands:

->>> import numpy as np
+>>> import numpy_demo as np
 >>> import spam
 >>> spam.logit(0)
 -inf